Frente de Todos: 2021 post-electoral crisis

 The coalition suffered a severe internal crisis after the holding of the primaries in the 2021 Argentine legislative election.
 It occurred after the results of said primary, in which the front was defeated in the main districts, particularly in the City of Buenos Aires and the Buenos Aires province.
 Three days later, on September 15, eight officials, all of them aligned with Vice President Cristina Fernández, made their resignation available to President Fernández.
 The list of the first resigners includes Eduardo de Pedro, Martín Soria, Roberto Salvarezza, Luana Volnovich, Fernanda Raverta, Tristán Bauer, Paula Español and Juan Cabandié.

 On 14 November 2021, Frente de Todos lost its majority in Congress for the first time in almost 40 years in midterm legislative elections.
 The election victory of the center-right coalition, Juntos por el Cambio (Together for Change), meant a tough final two years in office for President Alberto Fernández.
 Losing control of the Senate made it difficult for him to make key appointments, including to the judiciary.
 While it remained the largest force in Congress, it also forced him to negotiate with the opposition every initiative he sends to the legislature.

+In April 2023, President Alberto Fernandez announced that he will not seek re-election in the next presidential election.